 With respect to documenting communities substantially engaged in, or dependent on, the scallop fishery, the SSC acknowledges the data confidentiality constraints inherent in a fishery with few participants.
-The SSC recommends that the analysts explore ways to use qualitative information, potentially in combination with indices of relative change, to illustrate the changes that have resulted in this fishery that involved 13 communities (according to the FMP) from the 1990s through the early 2000s, but is now apparently concentrated in a single communities in a federally managed fishery, per National Standard 8.
+The SSC recommends that the analysts explore ways to use qualitative information, potentially in combination with indices of relative change, to illustrate the changes that have resulted in this fishery that involved 13 communities (according to the FMP) from the 1990s through the early 2000s, but is now apparently concentrated in a single community.
+This represents an important case study of the sustained participation (or lack thereof) of fishing communities in a federally managed fishery, per National Standard 8.
 The analysts intended to include social and economic data in the main SAFE, but because of the furlough, were unable to complete that task this year.
 The SSC recommends these data be integrated in the next full SAFE report.